JuliaMaria/GANAnomalyDetection/README.md

 # Contents

-BenchmarkingResults.ipynb - notebook with summary of the benchmarking performance on fragment of NASA dataset
+Training TadGAN on 'Ambient temperature system failure':

-benchmarking_results - folder with results of the benchmarking performance on fragment of NASA dataset
+datasets - folder with temperature benchmarking dataset

-model_training - folder with code for model training, anomaly detection and main pipeline (code from: https://github.com/arunppsg/TadGAN)
+model.py, interface.py, anomaly_detection.py - code for model structure, training and anomaly detection for TadGAN model with LSTM (code from: https://github.com/arunppsg/TadGAN)

-models - folder with trained models

-Convert_NASA_Data_to_Orion_Format.ipynb - notebook for downloading NASA dataset (code from: https://github.com/sintel-dev/Orion)

-PrepareData.ipynb - notebook for converting fragment of NASA dataset to the appropriate format

-prepared_data - folder with fragment of NASA dataset for evaluation

-labels.csv - folder with anomaly labels for NASA dataset

-count_reconstructed_error - folder with training TadGAN on 'Ambient temperature system failure'

-count_reconstructed_error/train_temperature - notebook with training pipeline and evaluation
+train_temperature.ipynb - notebook with training pipeline and evaluation for TadGAN model with LSTM

-count_reconstructed_error/results - plots showing original and reconstructed signal
+results - plots showing original and reconstructed signal for TadGAN model with LSTM

+model_transformer.py - code for TadGAN model with transformer